-2. Following Up Your Subscribers With Good Content-Driven Emails
+2. Following Up with Your Subscribers With Good Content-Driven Emails

 Email marketing starts with the promise or expectations to set it for subscribers.

-If your call to action is powerful and you are consistent with your follow-up emails, then it will be indeed a successful email marketing campaign.
+If your call to action is powerful and you are consistent with your follow-up emails, it will indeed be a successful email marketing campaign.

 These expectations will be set up according to you only.

-If you tell your subscriber to expect daily updates on certain products and you don’t deliver, then they are going to be disappointed with you.
+If you tell your subscribers to expect daily updates on certain products and you don’t deliver, then they will be disappointed with you.

-So it is better you tell them to expect a weekly newsletter if you can deliver that on time.
+So it is better to tell them to expect a weekly newsletter if you can deliver it on time.

 This tells how important the first email you will send from the campaign will be.
-The first email also set up expectations about your email content as well.
+The first email also sets up expectations about your email content as well.

 The first email even might decide whether the user finds it engaging and useful enough to continue or will just unsubscribe.